klaxalk/light/README.md

 ### Arch Linux

-If you run Arch Linux, there exists 2 packages;
+If you run Arch Linux, we highly recommend the PKGBUILD in the repo.
+However there also exist 2 packages in the AUR, which we aim to replace;

 * [light-git][] - For the latest development branch (master)
 * [light][] - For the latest stable release